reinator/tutorial_metabarcoding/_pages/handsOn_4.md

 python filterfasta.py -i <contig_id> <contigs_fasta> > <contig_ID>.fasta
 ```

 Right.
-Now give a less to the file `<contig_ID>.fasta`:
+Now use the `less` command to inspect the file `<contig_ID>.fasta`.

 ```console
 less <contig_ID>.fasta
 ```

+`less` you allow you to browse through the lines using the up/down keys.
+Once you are happy navigating through the file, you can quit from `less` by pressing the `q` key.

-And let's create an index for our fasta as well:
+Now let's create an index for our contig fasta file:

 ```console
 samtools faidx <contig_ID>.fasta